Mousehole Harbour

 Squire Keigwin is recorded as having fought so bravely in defence of the village that he earned the respect of the invaders and his home was one of the few buildings which was not razed to the ground.

 Dolly Pentreath was an inhabitant of the village, famous for being the last surviving person to speak the Cornish language.
-Dorothy is buried in Paul churchyard .
+Dorothy is buried in Paul churchyard.
 A memorial to her was erected in 1860, 83 years after her death by Prince Louie Lucien Bonaparte.

-Mousehole's relationship with the sea has often been a stormy one and a major tragedy which affected the village in 1981 was the loss of the Penlee lifeboat, the Solomon Browne.
 Called to the aid of the coaster Union Star on a very stormy December night, the lifeboat battled the treacherous 60 foot waves but despite their numerous courageous attempts the brave crew of the Penlee lifeboat lost their lives and there were no survivors from the Union Star.
-The tragedy is remembered and every year on December 19th the Mousehole Christmas lights are switched off for 1 hour while villagers and visitors remember those who lost their lives.
-To find out more about the Penlee lifeboat and the work of the RNLI please click the link Penlee Lifeboat.

 General Information